vilvaathibanpb/graphql-codegen-vscode/README.md

-# VS code extenion: graphql-codegen - README
+# VS code extension: graphql-codegen - README

 [GraphQL Codegen](https://graphql-code-generator.com/) is one of the best tools to achieve E2E type safe GraphQL apps.
 This project is a simple VS code extensions that makes it easier to use the tool in VS code.